Middlesex University London

 Bachelor degree from BUET - Bangladesh University of Engineering and Technology or Master's degree when following a three or four year Bachelor degree minimum GPA 3.0 Overall or Bangladesh MBBS minimum 3.5

-Applicants are required to have a Bachelors degree in an appropriate subject with a minimum second class (with 55% average) or lower second (2:2) honours degree or above
+Applicants are required to have an appropriate subject with a minimum second class (with 55% average) 2:2 in Bachelors degree.

 Masters degree at 65 % ( following a three year Bachelor degree )

 4 year BA/BSc with min 2.5 GPA or MA/MSc 2nd Division (min 62.5% following a 2 year BA/BSc)